Chairperson: Art Hudson 403-677-2352

 Rosebud Centennial Museum - a Short History of Rosebud

-Then in January 1901, the official Rosebud Creek Post Office was established in the Hamlet of Rosebud.
-It provided fortnightly service between Gleichen and Rosebud Creek until the Canadian National Railway began rail service in 1914 and then daily mail service was provided.
-In 1922 it officially became the Rosebud Post Office.
+Then in January 1901, the official Rosebud Creek Post Office was established in the what would become Rosebud.
+Mail was delivered by horse every two weeks to Rosebud Creek until the Canadian National Railway began rail service in 1914 and then daily mail service was provided.
+In 1922, it officially became the Rosebud Post Office.

 National Grain built an elevator in 1913 and two more companies built elevators in 1917 to accommodate the influx of settlers who were breaking up the prairie sod and planting grains.

-The first settler in the area was James Wishart, his wife Eliza, three sons and three daughters camped along the Rosebud Creek for a few a days on their journey from Red Deer to an intended settlement in Montana.
+By the 1880s the buffalo had been exterminated, leaving the native people starving and destitute.
+Many of the Blackfoot had been forced by Treaty #7 in 1877 to move to the reservation south of Gleichen which is now called Siksika.
+Until that time some of the ranchers had hired them to run cattle and many times their advice and help had been invaluable.The first settler in the area was James Wishart, his wife Eliza, three sons and three daughters camped along the Rosebud Creek for a few a days on their Montana (fleeing aftermath of the Metis uprising at Red River, Manitoba).
 As told in The Rosebud Trail by John J. Martin, Jim awakened early one morning ready to continue the trip to Montana the rising sun shone down the valley upon thousands of budding wild roses: among the sparkling dewdrops the wild honey bees were gathering nectar.
 To Jim the scene was beautiful, the best he had ever seen and turning to his wife Eliza who was building a campfire, he said this is too good to leave, here is the promised land; we go no further!

 A group of horse and cattle ranchers from France moved into the area for a time.
 José Antonio Sala, an old wine merchant wanted to homestead but his family insisted the younger members should brave the cold winters and that was how his daughter, Carmen met the notorious cowboy, Jack Morton.
 His legend of generousity and larger than life exploits permeates the history of this area.

 Many of the settlers endured severe hardship after moving to their homesteads.
 They were not prepared for the bitter cold and heavy snow of our Alberta winters.
-There are stories of women who arrived from the old country with their fancy clothes, fine china, and an expensive piano forced to spend their first Canadian winter in a tent.
+There are stories of women who arrived from the old country with their fancy clothes, fine china, and an expensive piano and yet forced to spend their first Canadian winter in a tent.

 John Martin writes, some settlers were forced to give up living in the wilds: they could not stand the prairie loneliness, blizzards, illness and at times even hunger.
 Also recurring prairie fires burnt many of them out before they got themselves well located and protected.
-In some cases they had been ill-advised as to the many hazardsthey would have to face.
+In some cases they had been ill-advised as to the many hazards they would have to face.
 Some sold their homesteads for as little as $500.00 while others just pulled up stakes and left for civilization, leaving everything behind.
 Many of the first homes were made of sod with earthen floors.
 Those settlers fortunate enough to be near a stand of trees built the luxury of a log house.

 Between the 1880s and the intrusion of the sod busters, many large ranches had been established with hundreds of thousands of cattle being brought in to feed off the abundance of grass.
 Some of these farmers felt that if the Buffalo could survive the winter without extra feed, so could cattle.
 Many ranchers did not bother to put up winter feed.
 During exceptionally severe winters of 1886 and 1906 thousands of cattle died of hunger and severe cold.
-The blizzards of 1906 saw cattle run with the wind and pile up in coulees and ravines and there they suffocated or froze to death..
+The blizzards of 1906 saw cattle run with the wind and pile up in coulees and ravines and there they suffocated or froze to death.